Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Tasks to complete

--   Create a new Application Insights instance in the portal, selecting ASP.NET web application as the application type.
+-   Create a new Application Insights instance in the portal, and select ASP.NET web application as the application type.

 #### Exit criteria

--   You have a new Application Insights instance, and have copied its Instrumentation Key for later.
+-   You have a new Application Insights instance, and have copied its Instrumentation Key for later

 ### Task 4: Create a new Azure Function App

 #### Tasks to complete

--   Create a new Function App, adding it to the resource group you have been using for this lab.
+-   Create a new Function App, and add it to the resource group you have been using for this lab

 #### Exit criteria

--   You have a new Function App that you will deploy to from Visual Studio.
+-   You have a new Function App that you will deploy to from Visual Studio

 ### Task 5: Connect your function project to Cosmos DB

 #### Tasks to complete

--   In Visual Studio, open the **ContosoBaggage.Backend.Functions.sln** solution from the src/Backend folder where you extracted the lab files.
+-   In Visual Studio, open the **ContosoBaggage.Backend.Functions.sln** solution from the src/Backend folder where you extracted the lab files

--   Paste the URI value you copied from the Cosmos DB Read-write Keys tab as the value of **Url** within the **Cosmos** class in **Keys.cs**.
+-   Paste the URI value you copied from the Cosmos DB Read-write Keys tab as the value of **Url** within the **Cosmos** class in **Keys.cs**

 #### Exit criteria